jaimiea/Jaimiea-portfolio/critique-by-design.md

 ![Screenshot of original graph](https://www.visualcapitalist.com/wp-content/uploads/2022/08/top-10-countries-military-spending.jpg)

 I chose this graph for my redesign because I liked the topic and aesthetics of the original visualization.
-Like the OECD graphs generalizing government debt I wanted to create a visualization that offered comparative data for the U.S. and other countries.
+Like the OECD graphs generalizing government debt, I wanted to create a visualization that offered comparative data for the U.S. and other countries.
 I also liked that the visualization could be targeted at diverse audiences.
 This allowed me to use the source data to create a graph that could be insightful for audiences interested in topics such as the U.S. military or global economies.
 The story I wanted to tell highlights the growing cost of global military expenditure.

 # Redesign Process